Enteric cytopathic human orphan (ECHO) viruses are a group of viruses that lead to gastrointestinal infection and skin rashes.

 Treatment of ECHO virus

-Complete recovery without treatment is expected in patients who have the less severe types of illness.
-Infections of organs such as the heart (pericarditis and myocarditis) may cause severe disease and can be deadly.
+People who have the less severe types of illness should recover completely without treatment.
+Infections of organs such as the heart may cause severe disease and can be deadly.

 Complications vary with the site and type of infection.
-Myocarditis and pericarditis may be deadly while most other types of infection improve on their own.
+Heart infections may be deadly, while most other types of infection improve on their own.